 A series of conversation starters: Iraq & Afghanistan show few and diminishing traces of the vast U.S. effort in those countries.
 The Arab-Israeli conflict will end only when one side gives up.
 Turkey is heading to be the most dangerous Muslim country and Iran the most friendly one.
 Islamism is fracturing before our eyes.

-Exceptional Record of Predictions for the Middle East
+Daniel Pipes' exceptional record of predictions for the Middle East

 Daniel Pipes is President of the Middle East Forum.
 His bi-weekly column appears regularly in The Washington Times and in newspapers around the globe, including the Israel Hayom (Israel), La Razón (Spain), Liberal (Italy), National Post (Canada), and The Australian.
 His special interests include the role of Islam in public life, Turkey, Syria, the Arab-Israeli conflict, and U.S. foreign policy.